 I created a customer journey based on the conversations with visitors.
 It was during this phase that the core problems and opportunities came to light.
 We had the idea to allow users to book attractions such as museums and restaurants ahead of time, directly in the app.

 From JTB we found itineraries were created by a central office and therefore they lacked the information needed to create unique itineries for each location.
 We decided to let users create their own unique itineraries, which can then be shared with other visitors.
 Therefore creating these unique experiences.

-I started to put together some basic wireframes which we discussed and iterated together.
+I mapped out the user flows based on our analysis and started to put together some basic wireframes.
+We discussed and iterated these ideas together.
 Working within a small team took away a lot of barriers when it came to making decisions and exploring new ideas.

-I enjoy designing and building together, it’s good fun and also I find it can give better results.
+I enjoyed designing and building together, it’s good fun and I find it can give better results.
 You can make decisions quickly and problems can be raised early.
 Everyone is responsible for their own tasks and you avoid the ‘too many cooks’ scenario.